hyperledger-labs/minifabric/docs/README.md

 ```
 The first command simply removes all the docker containers which make up the fabric network.
 The seoncd command remove all the containers and cleanup the working directory

+### The normal process of dealing with Hyperledger Fabric
+Working with Hyperledger Fabric can be intimidating at first, this section is to show you the normal process of working with Fabric.

+    1. Stand up a fabric network
+    2. Create a channel
+    3. Join peers to a channel
+    4. Install chaincode onto peers
+    5. Approve chaincode (only for 2.0)
+    6. Commit or instantiate chaincode
+    7. Invoke chaincode (using either minifab or your applications)
+    8. Query blocks

+Then you may perform some more advanced operations such as channel query, channel update signoff, channel update.
+If you have multiple minifabric created Fabric network, you can even use the minifab dashboard to join all them together to make a bigger Fabric network.

 ### Setup a network using a different spec
 Simply download this [spec](https://github.com/litong01/minifabric/blob/master/spec.yaml) and make changes to what you like, then run the following command in a directory where your new spec.yaml file is: